joseluu/EMI_detector_AD8307/README.md

 Schematic is in LTSpice (and pdf), includes a home made spice model of the AD8307 (incomplete: INT pin somehow works, OFS not connected).
 AD8310 spice model is the one from ADI

-For this photo a (bad) led light was more than one meter away.
+For this photo a (bad) led light was more than one meter away, the small scope shows pulses every 20 microseconds.

 <img src="https://github.com/joseluu/EMI_detector_AD8307/blob/d1af57865414b5b8192824e96fb198808b602538/Photos/IMG_20240420_001419.jpg" width="300">